 As an online student, you may have to prove that you are actively participating in the course and interacting with the materials.
 Of course, you won’t do this by showing up to class and answering a roll call, but you may be required to post your response to the class readings on a discussion board, for example.
 You may have to take a weekly quiz as a follow-up to a webinar.
+It may be that your professor checks how frequently you log on to the class portal, so don’t think you can get away with “skipping class” for a few days.
 Your professor will clarify just how this virtual interaction with the course affects the participation component of your grade.

 How do professors check online submissions for plagiarism?